Here are some examples of the types of risks SADIA helps its clients identify and mitigate:

 - Limited RM scenario visualization capability (eg. WTC)

-- Failure to re-validate assumptions before final decision
+- Failure to re-validate assumptions before a final decision

 While none of these factors taken on its own is highly correlated with hidden (pathogenic) risk, together they can definitely identify underlying problems which can lead to costly disruptions over time.
 The positive news is that each of them is not all that difficult to address, without having to spend a great deal of money on technology or programs.